giresse19/banking/README.md

 There should be an option to generate a customer report for the bank.
 The report should show all the customers data.
 
-The banking software supports only the creation of  time deposit accounts.
-Time deposit accounts allow withdraw only after a maturity date.
-Time deposit accounts are also known as term deposit, certificate of deposit (CD), or fixed deposit accounts.